-A. Internal Examination:

-Interaction with the Guide 10 Marks
+A. Internal Examination: Interaction with the Guide Internal evaluation 10 Marks 10 Marks

-Internal evaluation 10 Marks

 TOTAL (A) 20 marks

 SEMESTER EVALUATION (OUT OF 80 MARKS)

 B. Plagiarism 20 Marks

-C. Semester Examination:

-Way to Evaluate Dissertation: (10 marks each)

-Introduction

-Review of Literature

-Methodology of research

-Analysis and Discussion

-Summary of findings, conclusions and suggestions 60 marks
+C. Semester Examination: Way to Evaluate Dissertation: (10 marks each) Introduction Review of Literature Methodology of research Analysis and Discussion Summary of findings, conclusions and suggestions Citations and referencing 60 marks

-Citations and referencing

-100 Marks
+Charlons and referencing 100 Marks